 With all due respect to their prodigious intellects, I think their inspiring rhetoric is flatly delusional if God isn’t there.
 You can’t build a life worth living with honest atheism.
 There is no story to be part of.
 If atheism is true, any meaning you give to life is an illusion.
-If atheism is false, any meaning you derive is reflected light from the life of faith.
+If atheism is false and God is real, then any meaning you derive from your life is not its own but is reflected light from the life of faith.
 Either way, faith provides a background tapestry and direction for your life, and atheism provides…well…a cold, dead universe.
 For this reason alone it’s worth applying your skepticism to atheism, if only for the opportunity (no matter how slim you think it might be) to find something real that matters.

 You have a choice to make, in the end.
 Which do you think is the aberration of humanity: our ugliness or our beauty?